gonka-ai/gonka-docs/docs/Capabilities/Text-generation.md

 - Translate languages
 - Simulate characters for games

-To use one of these models via the WeAI API, you’ll send a request to the Chat Completions API containing the inputs and your API key, and receive a response containing the model’s output.
+To access a model through the WeAI API, you send a request to the Chat Completions API with your inputs and API key, and you’ll receive a response with the model’s output.

-You can experiment with various models in the chat playground.
+You can test different models in the chat playground.

 ## Quickstart
 Chat models take a list of messages as input and return a model-generated message as output.
 Although the chat format is designed to make multi-turn conversations easy, it's just as useful for single-turn tasks without any conversation.